CodeYourFuture/cyf-forms/README.md

 This project was born out of the need for a free alternative to Typeform.
 Google Forms is free but doesn't offer  the branching logic required.

-## How to Use
+## How to Embed

-You can include one or several forms on a page using this syntax:
+You can embed one or several forms on a page using this syntax:

 ```html
 <div class="cyf-form" data-form="ApplicationForm"></div>